luked12/transgrow/README.md

 You need to specify at least the log dir and the experiment name which you want to evaluate in ./configs/config_test_transgrow.py

 About the rest: Per default all parameters used to train the model are also used for testing.
-But one advantage of TransGrow is that especially the data parameters (e.g. the number of input frames, or the time interval between them) can differ from the training.
+But one advantage of TransGrow is that especially the data parameters (e.g. the number of input frames, or the time interval between them) can differ from training.
 So configuration parameters, which control the shape of the data, can be updated here as desired.